BeeGroup-cimne/ENMA/modules/workflow.md

 ## 1. General description of the structure of a ENMA task

-The module workflow must be implemented in a docker container, this container migth need all the required dependencies to run in the application.
-One of the best aproaches is to make the container run a commander scripts that orchestrates all the different steps of the module.
-This script defines the module function and his subtasks workflow, which are executed in a synchronously way.

-In the following schema, the general structure is shown.
+A task will be implemented as a docker container.
+Each task needs all the required dependencies to run the application.

+An ENMA task consists on a veriety of execution:

+### 1.1 Type of tasks
+- User interfaces: Provides an application client for the users to interact with the system.
+- API or Communication layers: Provides a communication layer between systems.
+- Isolated tasks or analytics: Runs some task/analytics module defined in an isolated container
+- Big data task or analytics: Runs some task/analytics module that makes use of the Hadoop Big data architecture.

+### 1.2 Big data tasks
+The following picture shows the workflow of a Big Data task running in the ENMA platform.
+The main idea is that the main container prepares the data in the system and runs the tasks in the Big Data architecture.

 ![ENMA Architecture](../pictures/modules_general_structure.png)